-Mount Holyoke provides approximately 1,000 jobs for students in residence halls, administrative offices, academic departments, the library, and Buildings and Grounds.
-Students can secure jobs using the Student Employment Database (JobX), student job board, and the annual "Virtual Student-Job Fair."
+Mount Holyoke provides approximately 1,000 job opportunities for students in residence halls, administrative offices, academic departments, the library, and Buildings and Grounds.
+(Students can secure jobs using the Student Employment Database, JobX.)

 The College participates in the Federal Work-Study Program, a need-based program that provides funds to students for on-campus jobs as well as off-campus positions in community service.
 The College also provides need-based funding for work study positions on campus.

-Any currently enrolled Mount Holyoke College student is eligible to work on campus.
-Level 1 jobs are only available to students with work-study (although students with work-study may pursue Level 2-4 jobs as well).
-Students without work-study may pursue Level 2-4 jobs.
+Any currently enrolled Mount Holyoke College student is eligible to work on campus.* Level 1 jobs are only available to students with work-study.
+Students with or without work-study may pursue Level 2-5 jobs.

-Student earnings are estimated at $2,100 annually, representing eight to ten hours of work per week while classes are in session.
-Students are paid every two weeks; earnings from student jobs are not applied automatically to the bill.
-The College expects students to use their earnings for books and personal expenses.
+Students are packaged with an average of $2,400 per academic year, an amount that represents approximately seven to eight hours of work per week while classes are in session.
+Students are paid every two weeks; earnings from student employment are not applied automatically to the bill.
+Students are expected to use their earnings for books and personal expenses.
 Students may decline the offer of work-study by notifying Student Financial Services .